bitst0rm-pub/Formatter/README.md

 - Tools > Command Palette (<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and type `Formatter`.
 - Tools > Formatter
 - Right-click > Context-Menu > Formatter
+- Settings > Key Bindings

 ## Troubleshooting
 Please activate the key `"debug": true` in `Formatter.sublime-settings` to see what is going on.
-Errors can come from upstream plugin dev, from your transcoding code text also setting wrong parameters to path or bugs inside Formatter itself can be the root of issues.
+Errors can come from upstream plugin, from your transcoding code text also setting wrong parameters to path or bugs inside Formatter itself can be the root of issues.

 ## Todo:

-- Maybe add support for more languages, but which one?
-More is not always better.
+- Maybe add support for more languages.

 ## License